Enterprise AI Procurement in Australia: Market Structures and Procurement Considerations

 - Dependence on proprietary workflows or features

-Enterprise AI procurement in Australia must align with privacy obligations, internal risk frameworks, and, where relevant, sector-specific regulatory requirements.
-Establishing a structured enterprise AI governance framework before deployment is the most effective way to manage these obligations.
+Enterprise AI governance and procurement in Australia commonly addresses privacy obligations, internal risk frameworks, and, where relevant, sector-specific regulatory considerations.

 Data Residency and Processing Transparency

 Many enterprise AI vendors now offer region-based hosting and commitments around customer data usage.
-Procurement should require clarity on:
+Procurement commonly seeks clarity on:

 - Where customer data is stored at rest